wixhub/notes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.5.

+Used Angular Material and SCSS

+# Content

+Show an overview of all notes on the left
+Display an editor in the right pane to read the details of the note
+Able to search the notes in the content and in the title
+A note has:
+o A headline
+o Text content
+o Tags (several)
+Being able to create a new note

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.